Photo credit: Shervin Lainez

 What’s your story as an artist?

-What are some sources of inspiration for your songwriting?
+What are some sources of inspiration for your storytelling?

-Who is an artist or band you look up to today?
+Who is an artist that you look up to more than others today?